microsoft/repo-templates/README.md

 ### microsoft.docs

-Default template for docs-related repos that are used by the <https://learn.microsoft.com> site.
+Default template for docs-related repos that are used by the [Microsoft Learn](https://learn.microsoft.com) site.

 ### mit